cammoraton/project-formely-known-as-vex/README.md

 At some point the relationships will be configured and the classes will be loaded dynamically at run time, with an option to store the relationship configurations in the database for clustered/distributed builds.
 For now we're being a bit more conventional.

+Project Status
+===
+Currently on hold as I refactor modules and get good and intimate with puppetDB.

 Questions, Comments, Requests?
 ===